krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - Objects remain in the region in which they're stored unless you set up replication.
 - Permissions can be defined on objects at any time.
 - The storage class is set at the object level.

+S3:__PutObjectLegalHold__ permissions privileges are limited to people with a business need

 Storage classes:
 ![ Storage classes ](./images/s3_storage_classes.png)